George Washington never actually lived in the White House – let alone Washington, DC. Photo Credit

 - Stephen Strasburg holds the record for most strikeouts in a game by any Nationals pitcher since the franchise moved to DC, whiffing 14 Pittsburgh Pirates in his professional debut on June 8, 2010.

-- Robert Griffin III won the NFL’s offensive rookie of the year award in 2012, becoming the first Redskin to do so since running back Mike Thomas in 1975.
+- Robert Griffin III won the NFL’s offensive rookie of the year award in 2012, becoming the first Redskins player to do so since running back Mike Thomas in 1975.

 - The Maine Avenue Fish Market has been operating nonstop since 1805, making it the oldest continuously functioning fish market in the country.

-- The Cherry Blossom trees that line the Tidal Basin and have beautiful pink blooms every spring were a gift from the people and government of Japan in 1912.
+- The cherry blossom trees that line the Tidal Basin and have beautiful pink blooms every spring were a gift from the mayor of Tokyo in 1912.

 - The Friendship Archway over H St. and 7th St. in the Chinatown neighborhood was built in 1986 to celebrate the friendship between Washington and sister city, Beijing, China.
 The shops and restaurants in the neighborhood also have signs with their names in Chinese to further highlight the spirit and Chinese heritage in this part of town.